-This weekend, you’re planning to get some writing done.
-You’re finally putting pen to pad, fingers to keys, and crafting the first phrases of your short story, novel, or poetry collection.
+You fancy doing some writing and are finally putting pen to pad, fingers to keys to craft the first phrases of your short story, novel, or poetry collection.
 But inspiration is lacking.
 Your kitchen table just hasn’t got the atmosphere you need to get the words flowing.
 It’s time for a trip to a place that will inspire creativity.
 Where’s best?
 Is it an urban, bustling city centre?
 Or will you find inspiration at the heights of a mountainous landscape?

-Either way, you’re certain to find it in Wales – home to Hay Festival of Literature and the Arts, which will celebrate its 32st year in 2019.
+Either way, you’re certain to be inspired by locations found all across Wales, home to Hay Festival of Literature and the Arts.
 We’ve picked the brains of three writers who’ve performed at the festival, discovering the places that inspire them.

 Alys Conran won Wales Book of the Year in 2017 for her book, ‘Pigeon’, which was also published in Welsh, ‘Pijin’, both with Parthian Books.